 When it comes to preparing for exams, one of the most important things is to stay organized.
 You will find that the content taught in first year is dense and complex, and it may seem overwhelming when you begin studying for exams.
 The best way to approach exam preparation is to begin early: start building summaries and taking notes in an organized fashion from day one.
-Additionally, stay on top of your readings and be sure to compile or cross-reference your reading notes with your lecture notes to ensure that you have a comprehensive batch of material come exam time.
+Additionally, stay on top of your readings and be sure to compile or cross-reference your reading notes with your lecture notes to ensure that you have a comprehensive batch of material at exam time.

-Whenever your professor makes mention of the exam or a tip or key point, be sure to write it down and highlight it for review later.
+Whenever your professor mentions the exam, a tip, or a key point, be sure to write it down and highlight it for review later.
 Some law schools and student groups provide access to databases in which students can locate and download previous student summaries and practice exams for courses taught by specific professors.
 Using your own notes and building your own summaries will help you learn the material and digest the content.
-However, cross-checking your notes with those of another student-either past or present-will help to ensure that you are not missing any key points or concepts.
+However, cross-checking your notes with those of another student will help to ensure that you are not missing any key concepts.

-Taking a practice exam is also a good idea and can give you a feel for the way that a certain professor structures their exams and questions.
-It is also a good idea to conduct a mock exam for yourself using your summary (if the exam is open-book) so that you can assess how useful your summary is, whether it needs to be tweaked, and whether it is missing anything.
+Taking a practice exam is also a good idea and can give you a feel for the way that a certain professor structures their exams.
+It is also a good idea to conduct a mock exam for yourself using your summary (if the exam is open-book) so that you can assess how useful your summary is, or whether it needs to be edited.
 Taking a practice exam will also prepare you for the timing of the exam so you can learn to pace yourself appropriately when answering questions.
-Most schools will have a database that provides students with practice exams that have been posted from previous years.
-Alternatively, some professors are open to providing students with past exams as examples.
 Be sure to inquire with your professor, Student Services, or a mentor as to whether practice exams are available.